burlachenkok/exploring-python3/python_details.md

 To inspect the name defined in module `my` you should use the built-in function `dir()` e.g. in the following way `dir(my)`.
 It is used to find out which names a module defines.

 When you launch any Python scripts if all is OK in OS and you have enough privileges inside OS then the script will be launched and executed.
 However, it is important to mention that the `import` statement (by default) is executed only once per Python session.
-If you really want to reload the module (e.g. because source code has been changed and you don't want to relaunch application) please consulate  [Module Reloading] (#module-reloading).
+If you want to reload the module (e.g. because source code has been changed and you don't want to relaunch application) please consulate  [Module Reloading] (#module-reloading).

 ### Packages
 ### Packages